-Macesz Bistro is a trendy Jewish-Hungarian restaurant inside Budapest's old Jewish Quarter.
-Part of the restaurant's menu is a hat-tip to the neighborhood, featuring dishes that were once popular among its Ashkenazi residents.
-(The building across the street from Macesz Bistro is still home to the Hungarian Autonomous Orthodox Jewish Community).
+Macesz Bistro is a trendy restaurant smack in the middle of the city’s old Jewish Quarter, and today’s party district.
+The menu, which is free of pork, is a hat-tip to the neighborhood, featuring dishes that were once popular among Budapest’s numerous Ashkenazi Jewish residents.
+(The building across the street is still home to the Hungarian Autonomous Orthodox Jewish Community).

-Given Macesz Bistro's high-traffic location and the relatively steep price points, most of the patrons are tourists.
+Macesz Bistro's high-traffic location and relatively steep price points make the restaurant especially popular among tourists.